Firstrade rating

 Firstrade Monthly Fee

-Firstrade does not have monthly fees.
+Firstrade does not charge monthly fees.

 Firstrade Other Fees